Does Urgent Care Do MRI? What to Expect, How Much It Costs, and When to Go Elsewhere

 Convenience without sacrificing escalation safety

-MRI at urgent care can reduce the number of separate appointments by combining evaluation, ordering, and coordination in one location.
+MRI at urgent care can reduce the number of separate appointments by combining evaluation, ordering, and coordination at a single location.
 Urgent care MRI still requires a strict escalation pathway, because patients with red-flag symptoms should be directed to emergency care where stabilization and immediate imaging triage are available.

 Better continuity for follow-up care